orsonteodoro/gcf2/profiles/minmax-2018/README.md

 The build time is expected to exceed the runtime use time.

-This profile started around Jan 2018 (same month as Retpoline) and EOLed in 2021 before the introduction of bashrc version.
+This profile started around Jan 2018 (same month as Retpoline) and EOLed in 2021 before the introduction of the version with the bashrc assist script.

 ## Requirements